 Albion finished fourth in their first Championship campaign for nine years, missing out to Aston Villa on penalties after a 2-2 aggregate draw.

-The Baggies appointed Slaven Bilić as Head Coach in June 2019.
+The Baggies appointed Slaven Bilić as Head Coach in June 2019, with the Croatian leading the Throstles back to the top flight at the first time of asking.